formal-php/orm/documentation/mapping/index.md

 1. It also has the benefit to immensely simplify refactoring your code.

 Types is essential in the Formal design.
-You can tell it how to handle custom types simply enough and you'll learn in the next chapter how to create your own.
+You'll learn in the next chapter how to support your custom types.

 By default Formal also supports: